 Contract Cost Data To Keep An Eye On As We Approach Year End

-In the run up to year end, the figures you’ll want to keep an eye on include:
+In the run up to year-end, some of the reports you’ll want to monitor include:

 - Contract Status

 Don’t wait to run these numbers in December when it’s too late to act.
 ICAT’s reporting features make it easy for Government Contractors using QuickBooks to instantly know where you stand to make informed decisions.

 Job Cost Reports

 To maintain a compliant accounting system, Contractors must post contract costs to their books of account no less often than monthly.
 Contractors must also generate job cost reports for each accounting cycle that can be reconciled to their job cost and general ledgers.

 With a monthly review of costs charged to contracts, you’ll also gain an understanding of how indirect costs are absorbed by each project.

 Interim contract cost reports help management ensure jobs are running according to plan.
 Project managers will monitor inception to date actual costs against budgets, and track spending versus funding limitations.
 The contract status report is available in T&M, Cost Type, and Labor formats in ICAT.